 What is the Unified Carrier Registration (UCR) ?

 The UCR replaces the single state registration system.
 All motor carriers and other businesses involved with interstate commerce must submit annual fees based on fleet size.
 This is in order to supplement funding for state highway motor carrier registration and safety programs.
 The registration should be in the participating state.
+To get started with the online registration process for the UCR, click here.

 All carriers such as private, for-hire or exempt carriers must register.
 This also includes: